Root Canal Therapy in Gig Harbor, WA

 Are you experiencing severe pain in your tooth?
-If so, there’s a chance that you may need a root canal therapy.
+If so, there’s a chance that you may need root canal therapy.
 A root canal is required whenever a tooth needs to be saved.
-Root canal therapy, or endodontic, treatment, are extremely common and millions of procedures are performed every year to save dying teeth.
+Root canal therapy, or endodontic treatment, is extremely common, and millions of procedures are performed every year to save dying teeth.

-To prevent this and keep your tooth from having to be extracted, a root canal treatment, or endodontic treatment, may have to be performed.
-This procedure involves removing the decayed or inflamed dental pulp from the pulp chamber inside of the tooth.
-The infected pulp can be caused by a number of reasons including severe decay, injury, or repeated procedures on the tooth.
-The inner pulp chamber is thoroughly cleaned and disinfected and refilled with a dental material called gutta-percha.
-A dental restoration, such as crown or filling, is placed on the tooth to protect it.
+To prevent this and keep your tooth from being extracted, a root canal or endodontic treatmentmay have to be performed.
+This procedure involves removing the decayed or inflamed dental pulp from the pulp chamber inside the tooth.
+Many reasons, including severe decay, injury, or repeated procedures on the tooth, can cause the infected pulp.
+The inner pulp chamber is thoroughly cleaned, disinfected, and refilled with a dental material called gutta-percha.
+A dental restoration, such as a crown or filling, is placed on the tooth to protect it.

 A root canal can be safely performed in one to two appointments.
-During your procedure, you will be given an anesthesia so you rest assured that your procedure will be pleasant.
-The dental team at Uptown Dental Gig Harbor has performed thousands of root canals so you can feel confident that you’re in good hands.
-Contact us at (253) 857-0835 to speak with us today.
+During your procedure, you will be given anesthesia, so rest assured that your procedure will be pleasant.
+The dental team at Uptown Dental Gig Harbor has performed thousands of root canals, so you can feel confident that you’re in good hands.